dkoz/evrima-bot/README.md

 CHATLOG_CHANNEL | Channel where you want chat logs to be posted.
 KILLFEED_CHANNEL | Channel where you want kill feed to be posted.
 ADMINLOG_CHANNEL | Channel where in-game admin commands are logged.
-ENABLE_LOGPLAYERS | Enables the logging of players on your server.
+ENABLE_LOGGING | Enables the logging on your server.
+(You must configure FTP Information when enabling this feature!)
 FTP_HOST | Host information for the FTP connection.
 FTP_PORT | Port number for the FTP connection.
 FTP_USER | Username for FTP access.